 Negotiate - to confer directly with or offer advice directly to a purchaser or prospective purchaser of a particular contract of insurance concerning any of the substantive benefits, terms, or conditions of the contract, provided that the person engaged in that act either sells insurance or obtains insurance from insurers for purchasers.
 Md.
 Insurance Code Ann. § 1-101

-Non-cancellable or Non-cancellable and guaranteed renewable policy - a policy which the insured has the right to continue in force by the timely payment of premiums set forth in the policy to a specified age, (usually age 50) during which period the insurer has no right to make unilaterally any change in any provision of the policy while the policy is in force.
+Non-cancellable or Non-cancellable and guaranteed renewable policy - a policy which the insured has the right to continue in force by the timely payment of premiums set forth in the policy to a specified age, (usually age 50) during which period the insurer has no night to make unilaterally any change in any provision of the policy while the policy is in force.

 Ordinary life insurance - life insurance usually issued in amounts of $l,000 or more to an individual policyholder

 Out-of-state-coverage extension - pursuant to a Maryland COMAR regulation, 10:22 Md.
 Reg.
-1963 (1983), all auto insurance policies issued in Maryland must contain an out-of-state coverage provision to afford Maryland drivers UM and PIP coverage that would have been available had the accident occurred in Maryland
+1963 (1983), all automobile insurance policies issued in Maryland must contain an out-of-state coverage provision to afford Maryland drivers UM and PIP coverage that would have been available had the accident occurred in Maryland

 Paid-up insurance - life insurance policy under which all premiums have already been paid with no further premiums due